Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 man showing the begining symptoms of patching associated with alopecia

 A woman had experienced total hair loss by the time she was 31.
 She was able to reverse it with natural remedies for alopecia.
-In fact, she used the following formula.
+She used the following formula.

 Use a wooden or plastic (not aluminum) utensil, and mix the following essential oils in a glass bowl: